pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `OpenFileOptions`

 It is options to open a file.
-Each flag is described below.
+Its flags are described below.

 - `Append` allows appending data to the file.
 - `Create` creates a new file if the file doesn't exist or opens it otherwise.